EmreKanbay/Cheat-Sheet-Manager/README.md

 - CRUD must be included, so user can modify content only on frontend without hassle.

-- Vulnerable to SQL injection.
+- Vulnerable to SQL injection, request must be sanitized, parameterized.

 #### Tech Stack Used(For Contributers):